fr33n0w/thechatroom/README.md

 # Informations

-Welcome to **THE CHATROOM** – v1.45a by F.
+Welcome to **THE CHATROOM** – v2.00 by F.
-The first Reticulum/Nomadnet IRC-style chatroom, optimized for Meshchat v2.x+.
+The first Reticulum/Nomadnet IRC-style chatroom, optimized for Nomadnet and Meshchat v2.x+.

 Born on v1 (beta) the 10 of August 2025.
 Enjoy!

-**Note:**
-This chatroom page was developed using MeshChat Browser so it's optimized for MeshChat v2.1+ only, could be unreadable on Nomadnet browser.

-A simpler Nomadnet version is coming soon, work in progress, stay tuned!

-The script page is considered in alpha stage of development, stay tuned for new changes and updates!
+Stable v2.00 update: 01/10/2025

 ---

 ## 📘 Project Overview

 This is a Python-based Nomadnet page script that creates a ready-to-run IRC-style chatroom.
 Just copy all files from this GitHub release into your `./nomadnetwork/storage/pages/` folder,
-make `index.mu` executable with `chmod +x`, and launch your Nomadnet node.
+make `nomadnet.mu` and `meshchat.mu`executable with `chmod +x`, and launch your Nomadnet node.

 Detailed installation info below.